If you are using frozen octopus, unwrap it and place it in a large rectangular dish filled with cold water to defrost.

 - 2 cups chopped, seeded tomatoes

-1 Heat a large pot of lightly salted water to a boil.
+1 Boil the octopus in salted water: Heat a large pot of lightly salted water to a boil.
 Place the raw octopus in the boiling water, return the water to a boil, and boil for 2 minutes.
 Then remove the octopus from the pot and place to cool on a sheet pan.
 Discard the cooking water.

 2 Cut the octopus into large pieces, discard anything that doesn't look like meat (innards, beak, etc.) that somehow slipped by the cleaning process.
 Place the pieces of the octopus on the bed of herbs.